Miroslav Cerar (gymnast): Awards and honors

 Cerar was voted Yugoslav Sportsman of the Year by Sportske novosti journalists eight times (1961–64, 1966, 1968–70).
+He was also named the Slovenian Sportsman of the Year in both 1968 and 1970.
 In 1984, the International Olympic Committee awarded him the Silver Olympic Order.
 In 1999, Cerar was inducted into the International Gymnastics Hall of Fame, and in 2011 into the Slovenian Athletes Hall of Fame.

 Personal life

 Cerar was married to Zdenka Cerar (née Prusnik), who was the first female State Prosecutor General of the Republic of Slovenia (1999–2004), Minister of Justice (2004) and vice-president of the Liberal Democracy of Slovenia (LDS) political party.
-In her youth, she was a two-time junior national all-around champion in Yugoslavia and a member of the Yugoslav national team.
+In her youth, she was a two-time junior national all-around gymnastics champion in Yugoslavia and a member of the Yugoslav national team.
 After she ended her gymnastics career, she became a coach and referee.
-His son, Miro Cerar, is also a lawyer and a politician.
+Their son, Miro Cerar, is also a lawyer and a politician.
 He was Slovenia's prime minister from 2014 until 2018 and head of the Modern Centre Party (SMC) party.
-He also has two daughters, Alenka and Vesna, and has six grandchildren.
+They also have two daughters, Alenka and Vesna, and six grandchildren.